TTK4235/Intro-to-C-Linux/readme.md

 ####Structs

-We can create composite types (a type composed of primitive types (and other composite types)) by using the `struct` keyword:
+A `struct` is a gathering of datatypes, that is composed of primitive types (and/or other structs).
 ```C
 struct Type {
     int     firstMember;